Eveldee/RandomizedWitchNobeta/README.md

 ### Trial Keys

 Enabling this setting will add keys that are required to open the teleports to each trial.
-Opening a trial is done by dropping a key on a trial path.
-This action will consume the key so it is needed to get at least 3 keys before being able to end the game.
+Opening a trial is done by dropping a key on a trial path, this action will consume the key so it is needed to get at least 3 keys before being able to end the game.

-The number of keys in the item pool can be changed.
-Putting less keys in the item pool tend to make runs longer and harder by needing to explore more areas and opening more chests.
+The number of keys in the item pool can be changed, putting less keys in the item pool tend to make runs longer and harder by needing to explore more areas and opening more chests.

 > A legendary speedrunner of Little Witch Nobeta recommends playing with 5 keys in the item pool as it is a good middle ground between finding them too easily or not finding them at all.

+### No Arcane

+It is possible to start without Arcane, this means that only melee attacks are possible.
+When the `No Arcane` setting is enabled, Arcane will still show in the UI but it will be impossible to fire Arcane shots before unlocking it like any other magic.

 ### Magic Upgrades